 Spouses or Civil Partners of Permanent Residents

 The dependant spouse or civil partner of a Permanent Resident can apply for their own Permanent Residency and Employment Rights Certificate (RERC) as the spouse/civil partner of a PR holder as soon as their spouse/civil partner is granted Permanent Residence.
-They do not have to wait the usual eight years of residency, nor take any tests subject to the points system.
+They do not have to wait the usual eight years of residency, nor take any tests or otherwise be subject to the points system.
 They are, however, free to apply for Permanent Residence in their own right, (and go through the normal process) if they have been living in Cayman for eight years.

 A problem can arise when one of the spouses or civil partners is granted the Right to be Caymanian.
-At this point, the RERC holder/spouse/civil partner whose Residence is based on marriage or civil partnership to a PR holder must have their immigration status in the Islands ‘regularised’ within 45 days, i.e. they must have their RERC changed to that of the 'Spouse/Civil Partner of a Caymanian'.
-They may even (if they have been married or in a civil partnership for more than seven years) apply directly for the Right to be Caymanian based on marriage or civil partnership to a Caymanian.
+At this point, the RERC holder/spouse/civil partner whose residence is based on marriage or civil partnership to a PR holder must have their immigration status in the Islands ‘regularised’ within 45 days, i.e. they must immediately make application to seek an RERC as the spouse/civil partner of a Caymanian.

 If they fail to apply in time or dissolve the relationship, then as they are no longer married to or in a civil partnership with a Permanent Resident, their certificate becomes void.
-There will, in effect, be nothing to extend.
-This has caused a lot of problems for couples/parents who then decide to separate.

 One of the requirements in the Immigration Act is truthfully declaring in an affidavit that you have a stable marriage.
 If you cannot, then there may be no rights remaining for you in the law: your immigration standing may be in limbo and you may not be allowed to stay in the Cayman Islands unless you are granted permission to stay on the Island under other immigration law provisions.